 Open-Label, Uncontrolled, Extension Studies in Children

 Long-term (12-month), uncontrolled, open-label studies were conducted to assess monthly ammonia control and hyperammonemic crisis over a 12-month period.
 In two studies (Study 2, which also enrolled adults, and an extension of Study 3, referred to here as Study 3E), a total of 26 children ages 6 to 17, were enrolled, and all but 1 had been converted from sodium phenylbutyrate to RAVICTI.
 Mean fasting venous ammonia values were within normal limits during long-term treatment with RAVICTI (range: 17-23 μmol/L).
 Of the 26 pediatric patients 6 to 17 years of age participating in these two trials, 5 patients (19%) reported a total of 5 hyperammonemic crises.
-The fasting venous ammonia measured during these two extension studies in patients ages 6 to 17 years is displayed in Figure 5.
+The fasting venous ammonia measured during these two extension studies in patients 6 to 17 years is displayed in Figure 5.
 Ammonia values across different laboratories were normalized to a common normal range of 9 to 35 μmol/L.

 Figure 5: Venous Ammonia Response in Pediatric UCD